B2B platform for digital goods

 Show only in-stock products to buyers.
 Check availability at two points:

-1. Product listing page load β€” query GET /stock/:sku to show "In Stock" or "Currently Unavailable"
+1. Product listing page load β€” query GET /api/products/{id_or_slug} to show "In Stock" or "Currently Unavailable" (availability is reflected in the product data)

-2. Checkout initiation β€” check stock again; block checkout if out of stock since page load
+2. Checkout initiation β€” check availability again; block checkout if out of stock since page load

-Cache stock responses for 5–15 minutes (not longer) to reduce API load while staying current.
+Cache product responses for 5–15 minutes (not longer) to reduce API load while staying current.

 Phase 3: Order Flow